PAT: Pruning-Aware Tuning for Large Language Models: Experiments

 \paragraph{Models.} We utilize model frameworks and checkpoints from HuggingFace~\cite{jain2022huggingface,wolf2019huggingfaceTrans}, which includes Llama-2 7B and 13B~\cite{touvron2023llama}, Gemma 2B and 7B~\cite{team2024gemma}, Yi-1.5-34B~\cite{young2024yi}. \paragraph{Baselines.} The pruning baselines include LLM-Pruner~\cite{Ma2023LLMPrunerOT}, and SliceGPT~\cite{ashkboos2024slicegpt}.
 We also involve the common LoRA~\cite{Hu2021LoRALA} approach with the rank set to 64.
 Unless otherwise stated, we adjust the number of trainable parameters in all fine-tuning approaches to match the number of the LoRA.
 Additionally, we conduct complementary tests by applying ``P$\rightarrow$\text{FT}" (Pruning before Fine-Tuning) and ``FT$\rightarrow$\text{P}" (Fine-Tuning before Pruning) strategies on LLM-Pruner and SliceGPT.
 The pruning ratios are set to 20\%, 25\%, and 30\%, respectively. \paragraph{Datasets.} We employ the LaMini-instruction dataset~\cite{wu2023lamini} for fine-tuning.
 To reduce training costs, we randomly drop 50\% of the samples, resulting in a final dataset of 1 million samples.
 Unless otherwise stated, all experimental results are based on this setting.
 We conduct zero-shot evaluation on 14 datasets, including ARC-Challenge~\cite{allenai:arc}, ARC-Easy~\cite{allenai:arc}, BOOLQ~\cite{wang2019superglue}, COPA~\cite{wang2019superglue}, HellaSwag~\cite{zellers2019hellaswag}, MMLU~\cite{hendryckstest2021}, MultiRC~\cite{wang2019superglue}, OpenBookQA~\cite{OpenBookQA2018}, PIQA~\cite{Bisk2020}, RTE~\cite{wang2019superglue}, SIQA~\cite{sap2019socialiqa}, WIC~\cite{wang2019superglue}, WinoGrande~\cite{ai2:winogrande}, WSC~\cite{wang2019superglue}.
 The accuracy is calulated by First-Capital-Word\footnote{https://github.com/open-compass/opencompass}~\cite{2023opencompass} method.

 \paragraph{Implementation Details.} Experiments are conducted using A100 GPUs.
 The models are fine-tuned over 3 epochs using the Alpaca instruction template.
 The learning rate is set to $5 \times 10^{-5}$ with a cosine schedule.
 The batch size is set to 128, and the sequence length is 256 tokens.
 The milestone step of our PAT, $s_0$, is set to $1/3$ of the total training steps.
-The settings of our HIOs are derived to match the number of trainable parameters with LoRA-64, as detailed in the Appendix.
+The settings of our HIOs are derived to match the number of trainable parameters with LoRA-64.
+For example, we set the rank values of HIO and LoRA modules to 200 and 20 in the Llama2-7B experiments, respectively.